tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/how-to-fix-permission-troubles.md

-When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks to the [OMG plugins and shemes][PreventExp].
+When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks targeted at the [OMG plugins and shemes][PreventExp].

-If you encounter an "Unable to write" message for plugins, you should put the following directives into your `/wp-content/plugins/.htaccess` :
+If you encounter an "Unable to write" message for plugins, you should put the following directives into your `/wp-content/plugins/.htaccess` manually instead of enabling this option :

 {% highlight text %}
 # BEGIN IP Geo Block